Senior Notions

 Putting Them On — and Taking Them Off

-Because the gloves are designed to compress, they fit snugly.
+Because they’re compressive, the gloves fit snugly.

 Care and Maintenance

-• no fabric softener
+• No fabric softener or ironing

 Fit and Sizing